Al Smith: Political career

 In his political career, Smith built on his working-class beginnings, identifying himself with immigrants and campaigning as a man of the people.
 Although indebted to the Tammany Hall political machine (and particularly to its boss, "Silent" Charlie Murphy), he remained untarnished by corruption and worked for the passage of progressive legislation.
 It was during his early unofficial jobs with Tammany Hall that he gained renown as an orator.
 Smith's first political job was in 1895, as an investigator in the office of the Commissioner of Jurors as appointed by Tammany Hall.

 During his time as the Governor of New York, Smith became known as a progressive; David Farber wrote that "Smith became a strong and effective advocate of worker safety laws and championed, then and for years after, legislation aimed at giving workers more rights and protections against economic exploitation."
 He staunchly supported labor unions and pressed for protective legislation for the workers, stressing the need to expand the rights of working women in particular.
-A “New Era Progressive”, Smith advocated local governnment funded facilities and services such as hospitals, parks and schools in poor and working-class areas.
+A “New Era Progressive”, Smith advocated local government funded facilities and services such as hospitals, parks and schools in poor and working-class areas.
 Speaking of the role of the state in 1927, Smith said: "The State is a living force.
 It must have the ability to clothe itself with human understanding of the daily, living needs of those whom it is created to serve."
 However, Smith envisioned a progressive vision based on state and local intervention, and decentralizing power to specific locales and communities.
 He was ambivalent with regard to federal economic intervention, which eventually led him to oppose the New Deal legislation.